MaxT6/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for Document Object Model, which means it is the visual interface that the user sees when interacting with a webpage.
 2. What is an event?
+An action or occurance on the DOM which can be captured and trigger another line of code to run.
 3. What is an event listener?
+Is a method that recoginzes when a certain event occurs on the DOM and responds in someway to this event.
 4. Why would we convert a NodeList into an Array?
+A NodeList is an Array like object which means it it is similar to an array but does not allow all array methods to interact with the NodeList.
+By Converting the NodeList to an array allows access to all the array methods.
 5. What is a component?
+A component is a reuasble piece of code that helps make a program DRY.
+The goal of the component creates less work for the programmer in the long run, while adding the potential for more functionality in a program.